FlorianCombelles/DSI33-Project4/README.md

 - 1: Data Cleaning
 - 2: EDA
 - 3: Modelling
-- 4: Spray Analysis
+- 4: Spray Analysis and Conclusion

 ------

 ## Background
 West Nile Virus(WNV) is most commonly spread to humans through infected mosquitoes.
-Around 20% of the people who become infected witht he virus develop symptoms ranging from a persistent fever, to serious neurological illnesses that can result in death.
+Around 20% of the people who become infected with the virus develop symptoms ranging from a persistent fever, to serious neurological illnesses that can result in death.

-In 2002, the first human cases of the WNV were reported in Chicago.
+In 2002, the first human case of the WNV was reported in Chicago.
 By 2004 the City of Chicago and the Chicago Department of Public Health(CDPH) had established a comprehensive surveilance and control program that is still in effect today.

 Due to the rising seasonal epidemic of the WNV in Chicago, an increasing number of people need medical attention.
 As such, there is a need for better mosquito control.
 However, the City of Chicago can only react to the new cases and spraying pesticide is costly and must be done regularly.